Course Information

 Week Topics/Applications Method

-1. Week SI International System of Units; rounding numbers; structure of matter; quantum theory Class Hours Preparation, After Class Study Other Activities Research
+1. Week SI International System of Units; rounding numbers; structure of matter; quantum theory Preparation, After Class Study, Research, Other Activities

-2. Week General properties of substances; Distinguishing properties of substances; Separation of mixtures; Separation of compounds; Physical and chemical changes Class Hours Research Other Activities
+2. Week General properties of substances; Distinguishing properties of substances; Separation of mixtures; Separation of compounds; Physical and chemical changes Research, Other Activities

-3. Week Atomic structure; atomic models; applications; periodic relations between elements Class Hours Preparation, After Class Study Research Other Activities
+3. Week Atomic structure; atomic models; applications; periodic relations between elements Preparation, After Class Study, Research, Other Activities

-4. Week Periodic system and electron configuration of atoms; applications Class Hours Preparation, After Class Study Research Other Activities
+4. Week Periodic system and electron configuration of atoms; applications Preparation, After Class Study, Research, Other Activities

-5. Week Calculation of the mole; applications Research Other Activities Preparation, After Class Study Class Hours
+5. Week Calculation of the mole; applications Preparation, After Class Study, Research, Other Activities

-6. Week Chemical bonds and their types Research Other Activities Class Hours Preparation, After Class Study
+6. Week Chemical bonds and their types Preparation, After Class Study, Research, Other Activities

-7. Week General properties of gases; Boyle's law; Charles' law; Avagadro's law; ideal gas law and gas mixtures Class Hours Preparation, After Class Study Research Other Activities
+7. Week General properties of gases; Boyle's law; Charles' law; Avagadro's law; ideal gas law and gas mixtures Preparation, After Class Study, Research, Other Activities

-8. Week Thermochemistry; concepts of energy, work, heat and enthalpy; endothermic and exothermic reactions; change of enthalpy and Hess's law Class Hours Preparation, After Class Study Research Other Activities
+8. Week Thermochemistry; concepts of energy, work, heat and enthalpy; endothermic and exothermic reactions; change of enthalpy and Hess's law Preparation, After Class Study, Research, Other Activities

 9. Week Introduction to thermodynamics; applications of thermodynamics

-10. Week Electrochemistry; Oxidation and reduction concepts; Electrochemical cells, electrolysis and batteries Preparation, After Class Study Research Other Activities Class Hours
+10. Week Electrochemistry; Oxidation and reduction concepts; Electrochemical cells, electrolysis and batteries Preparation, After Class Study, Research, Other Activities

-11. Week Galvanic (voltaic) cells; thermodynamics of electrochemistry cells Class Hours Research Other Activities Preparation, After Class Study
+11. Week Galvanic (voltaic) cells; thermodynamics of electrochemistry cells Preparation, After Class Study, Research, Other Activities

-12. Week Corrosion; Corrosion mechanism; Corrosion prevention Class Hours Preparation, After Class Study Research Other Activities
+12. Week Corrosion; Corrosion mechanism; Corrosion prevention Preparation, After Class Study, Research, Other Activities

-13. Week Effects of corrosion on engineering applications, corrosion calculations in material selection and anti-corrosion coating techniques Research Preparation, After Class Study Other Activities Class Hours
+13. Week Effects of corrosion on engineering applications, corrosion calculations in material selection and anti-corrosion coating techniques Preparation, After Class Study, Research, Other Activities

 14. Week Acids and bases; acid-base theories (Arrhenius, Bronsted-Lowry, Lewis); properties and reactions of acids and bases; pH, pOH calculations, weak acid-base equilibrium.
-Preparation, After Class Study Research Other Activities Class Hours
+Preparation, After Class Study, Research, Other Activities

 *Midterm and final exam dates are not specified in the 14-week course operation plan.
 Midterm and final exam dates are held on the dates specified in the academic calendar with the decision of the University Senate.